kyanyoga/streamer/README.md

 figure out how / what you want to implement in Redis.

 4. Decide if you want to use a Splunk Forwarder or Stand-Alone.
-  a.
-Create the Index to hold your data.
+5. Create the Index to hold your data.
-  b.
-Splunk Forwarder
+6. Splunk Forwarder - Configure your reciever port address.
-    I.  Configure your reciever port address.
+        *sudo bin/splunk list forward-server*
-        sudo bin/splunk list forward-server
+        *sudo bin/splunk add forward-server 10.10.10.10:9997 -auth admin:changeme*
-        sudo bin/splunk add forward-server 10.10.10.10:9997 -auth admin:changeme
+7. Splunk Forwarder - Add Monitor (on the machine where you are runing the streamer).
-    II.
-Add Monitor (on the machine where you are runing the streamer). sudo bin/splunk add monitor /locofstreamer/name_of_topic_file.json -index twitter_sandbox
+        *sudo bin/splunk add monitor /locofstreamer/name_of_topic_file.json -index twitter_sandbox*

-  c.
-Splunk Stand - Alone
+8.Splunk Stand - Alone
-    Use the GUI to add a directory or file Data Input.
+  *Use the GUI to add a directory or file Data Input.*

-5. Add the splunk queries [located in splunk directory of this repos] (manually) to your splunk installation.
+9. Add the splunk queries [located in splunk directory of this repos] (manually) to your splunk installation.

-6. Build a Dashboard [see the sample PNG for an idea of panels and visuals].
+10. Build a Dashboard [see the sample PNG for an idea of panels and visuals].

-7. Start the app of your choice [app.js, appGeoTest.js ...etc]
+11. Start the app of your choice [app.js, appGeoTest.js ...etc]

-9. Wow your friends: Show them you Awesome Dashboard of World Wide Tweets.
+12. Wow your friends: Show them you Awesome Dashboard of World Wide Tweets.

 Keywords:Splunk, Node, Node.js Twitter Streamer using twit, redis and Twitter stream.